 Family bathroom with a bath with a shower over, hand basin and toilet.

 The house is well off the road and is reached down a private drive.
-When we first visited it was so beautiful with a wildflower meadow in front of the house, so you can sit and look over that at the views beyond.
+When we first visited, the wildflower meadow in front of the house was in full bloom.
 There are also well cared for gardens and lawns for visitors to enjoy.
 Ample places to sit and enjoy this peaceful location and panoramic views.
-Along with all this, there is plenty of space for children to kick a football or play a game of cricket.
-A terrace with garden furniture and a BBQ.
+Along with all this, there is plenty of space for children to kick a football or play a game of cricket and terrace with garden furniture and a BBQ.

 *All linen and towels inclusive